realpython/python-guide/docs/starting/install/linux.rst

 To obtain the latest version of Setuptools for Linux, refer to the documentation available here: `unix-setuptools <https://pypi.python.org/pypi/setuptools#unix-wget>`_

-The new``easy_install`` command you have available is considered by many to be deprecated, so we will install its replacement: **pip**.
+The new :program:`easy_install` command you have available is considered by many to be deprecated, so we will install its replacement: :program:`pip`.
 Pip allows for uninstallation of packages, and is actively maintained, unlike easy_install.

-To install pip, simply open a command prompt and run
+To install :program:`pip`, simply open a command prompt and run:

 .. code-block:: console